unskript/Awesome-CloudOps-Automation/README_extending_docker.md

    This would run your `custom docker` and you can point your browser to `http://127.0.0.1:8888/lab/tree/Welcome.ipynb`!

-8. Push your `custom docker` to any Docker registry so you can download at your deployment site.
+8. Push your `custom docker` to any docker registry for redistribution.
 <br/>